 Make a healthy shopping list.
 Even if you know what you need, a list saves time and prevents impulse buys.
 Organize your list into sections according to the store's layout.
 Shop for the healthy items first, picking up the treats last: dairy, produce, meats, canned and packaged items, frozen foods.

 Hug the walls -- most of the time.
 Stay focused.
 Avoid parts of your grocery store with the unhealthy choices.
 The edges of the store (the perimeter) tend to have the healthiest choices.
 Detour down center aisles for beans, whole-grain pastas and cereals, and canned and frozen vegetables and fruit.
 Skip the aisles with chips and other temptations, or get only the items on your list.
-When you're grocery shopping with kids, the temptations can especially be distracting.
+When grocery shopping with kids, the temptations can especially be distracting.